Sihanoukville beach coastline with turquoise water

 Cambodia's coastal cuisine revolves around seafood, and Sihanoukville serves it abundantly.
 The beach restaurants, particularly along Otres and Ochheuteal, offer grilled fish, prawns, squid, and crab at prices that seem almost apologetic.
 I paid $6 for a whole grilled fish, perfectly seasoned and served with rice and fresh vegetables.

 Kuy teav, Cambodia's beloved rice noodle soup, appears on breakfast menus throughout town.
-I found a small shop near the central market serving steaming bowls for $2, rich with pork broth and fresh herbs.
+I found a small shop near the central area serving steaming bowls for $2, rich with pork broth and fresh herbs.
 It's comfort food at its finest, warming and restorative.

 For adventurous eaters, lok lak (stir-fried beef served with a lime-pepper dipping sauce) and amok (a coconut curry steamed in banana leaves) represent classic Khmer dishes worth trying.
 Most beachfront restaurants serve both, with varying degrees of authenticity.